Standards

 # Runtime Environment

-The following runtime standards are utilizes for Mojaloop.
+The following runtime standards apply to Mojaloop.

 # Micro-services & Libraries